-The printed circuit board is held in place by the control pots, but the LED leads need to pass through their eyelets in the printed circuit board before the pots will pass through the enclosure.
+The printed circuit board is held in place by the LED leads and the leads to the footswitch.

-Pass the longer positive lead

-of the LED through the eyelet marked "A" and the shorter negative lead through the eyelet marked "K".
-Next, secure the pots by installing their shafts through the enclosure and slide washers onto them on the outside.
-Using a 10mm wrench, install the mounting nuts so they are good and snug, but take care not to overtighten.
-Once the pots are secured to the enclosure, solder the leads of the LED in place.
+Pass the longer positive lead of the LED through the eyelet marked "A" and the shorter negative lead through the eyelet marked "K".
+Solder these leads in place.